How to Change Your Name in Scotland

 Change Your Name with a Deed Poll

-If you're ready to change your name, you can apply for a deed poll online.
-The process is straightforward.
-You'll receive your deed poll by post within a few days.
+If you're ready to change your name, you can apply online and receive your deed poll by email within 1 hour, ready to print and use immediately.

 Once signed and witnessed, your deed poll is legally binding.
 All UK organisations, including those in Scotland, accept it.